ottiram/WOMBAT/README.md

 <h3>Installation</h3>
 <p>
 WOMBAT does not have a lot of special requirements.
 The basic functionality only requires sqlite3, numpy, and tqdm.
 Note that sqlite3 is commonly available as a default package, e.g. with conda.
-A minimal working environment can be set up like this.
+A minimal working environment can be set up like this:
 </p>

 <p>